YottaDB/YDBDoc/MessageRecovery/errors.rst

 CALLINTCOMMIT
 ----------------

-CALLINTCOMMIT, TCOMMIT at call-in-level=xxxx not allowed as corresponding TSTART was done at lower call-in-level=yyyy.
+CALLINTCOMMIT, TCOMMIT at call-in-level=xxxx not allowed as corresponding TSTART was done at lower call-in-level=yyyy

 Run Time Error: This indicates that at least one call-in invocation happened in between when the TP transaction started (either through a ydb_tp_s() call in C or a TSTART command in M), and when the corresponding transaction commit is attempted (through a TCOMMIT command in M).